 Generally, we think of fitness about being all about what you do in the gym.
 How does it work when you’re an online Personal Trainer?

 Being an online Personal Trainer frees me from the traditional PT relationship, where you see someone for one hour a week, and then go away and forget everything for the rest of the week.
-We have an open dialogue, and I’ve built other elements into my programmes to ensure my clients stay engaged with me the whole time we’re working together – for
+We have an open dialogue, and I’ve built other elements into my programs to ensure my clients stay engaged with me the whole time we’re working together – for

-example weekly confidence-boosting challenges.
+example, weekly confidence-boosting challenges.

 We’ve all got lots of reasons why we’re not as focused on our health and fitness as we could be, how do you help clients to break through those obstacles and get serious about health?

-I think that’s one of the problems with the Fitness Industry, that people have to get ‘serious’ about their health and fitness – it makes people think of super-rigid diets and overbearing, shouty PTs who are never happy with their clients’ progress.
+I think that’s one of the problems with the fitness industry, that people have to get ‘serious’ about their health and fitness – it makes people think of super-rigid diets and overbearing, shouty PTs who are never happy with their clients’ progress.

-I’m all about baby steps, steadily building positive and healthy habits into your life, without feeling like you’re on a regime that’s banned all your favourite foods.
+I’m all about baby steps – steadily building positive and healthy habits into your life, without feeling like you’re on a regime that’s banned all your favourite foods.
 Also, reminding people that they are enough and to steadily be kinder to themselves only helps things – realising that fitness doesn’t have to be all or nothing for it to fit into your life and help you make changes.

 You specifically work with gay guys in terms of their fitness.
 Is there anything unique to gay guys about how they approach their fitness or their fitness goals?